 ‘China is an emergent empire of a kind never seen before … It’s not a gunpowder or dreadnought battleship or B-52 bomber empire.
 It’s an information empire, propelled by commercial interests.’ –John Keane

-The March of Autocracy examines the rise of authoritarian and illiberal leaders, whose growing assertiveness is reshaping the Western-led world order.
-It explores the challenge for Australia as it enters a new era, in which China’s international sway increases and democracies compete with their rivals for global influence.
+The eleventh issue of Australian Foreign Affairs examines the rise of authoritarian and illiberal leaders, whose growing assertiveness is reshaping the Western-led world order.
+The March of Autocracy explores the challenge for Australia as it enters a new era, in which China’s sway increases and democracies compete with their rivals for global influence.

-- ASPI senior analyst Huong Le Thu on how Australia can improve its South-East Asian ties.
+- Huong Le Thu suggests how Australia can improve its South-East Asian ties.

 - Kate Geraghty lays bare the horrific impact that war can have on women.

 - Melissa Conley Tyler reveals the crippling impact of Australia’s underfunding of diplomacy.

 - PLUS Correspondence on AFA10: Friends, Allies and Enemies from Charles Edel, Rikki Kersten and more.